 - Children under 16: free

 MoMA is open from 10:30 am to 5:30 pm daily (Fridays from 10:30 am to 8 pm).
-Regarding closing days, MoMA is closed on Thanksgiving Day and Christmas Day.
+Regarding closing days, MoMA is closed on Thanksgiving and Christmas.
 MoMA PS1 is also closed on New Year's Day.

 However, if you are thinking of completing the experience by having a drink in one of its cafes or restaurants or even visiting its design stores, you can check here all the MoMA opening hours to make sure you organize your visit smoothly.

-MoMa is located on 53rd Street between 5th and 6th Avenues.
+MoMA is located on 53rd Street between 5th and 6th Avenue.
 To reach MoMa by public transportation, the nearest subway station is the 5th Avenue and 53rd Street stop on the E and V lines.
-By bus, it can be reached on the M1, M2, M3, M4 and M5 lines.
+By bus, you can get there on the M1, M2, M3, M4 and M5 lines.

-To make the most of your trip to New York the best idea is to buy a tourist card.
+To get the most out of your trip to New York, the best idea is to buy a tourist card.
 Why?
-If you make the most of it, you will save money and time by not having to buy individual tickets and in some cases, you won't even have to wait in line.
-It is also very convenient to have all your tickets in one place.
+If you make the most of it, you'll save money and time by not having to buy individual tickets and even in some cases, you won't have to wait in line to get in.
+I recommend:

-It includes: skip-the-line access to over 100 attractions and activities and includes credit to spend at the attractions, some pretty interesting discounts throughout the city and a free meal at the restaurant of your choice from a list of popular New York sites.
+- New York Sightseeing Pass: the New York Sightseeing Pass: it works for days and each day is valid from activation until midnight.
+This tourist card is the most recommended if you want to see the tourist attractions at your own pace.
+It includes skip-the-line access to over 100 attractions and activities and credit to spend at the attractions, exciting discounts throughout the city and a free meal at a restaurant of your choice from a list of popular New York sites.
 You can read more details here: New York Sightseeing Pass.

 What to see at MoMA

-From the eight canvases and one drawing with which the MoMa began in 1929, its collection has grown to more than 100,000 pieces including paintings, prints, sculpture, photography, drawings, design, film, architecture and prints.
+From the eight canvases and one drawing with which the MoMA began in 1929, its collection has grown to more than one hundred thousand pieces including paintings, prints, sculpture, photography, drawings, design, film, architecture and prints.
 To this must be added the annexation of MoMa PS1 in Queens, a cultural space that focuses especially on contemporary art.
-All this makes MoMa undoubtedly one of the best museums in New York.
+All this makes MoMA one of the best museums in New York.

-MoMA's vast collection is spread over 6 floors, although the bulk is distributed between floors 2, 3, 4 and 5, as the first floor is used as a lobby (store, ticket offices, art lab, restaurant, etc.) and the sixth floor is reserved for special exhibitions.
-Here are the most important things to see at the MoMa.
+The vast collection of MoMA is spread over 6 floors, although the bulk is distributed between floors 2, 3, 4 and 5, as the first is used as a lobby (store, lockers, art lab, restaurant, etc.) and the sixth is reserved for special exhibitions.
+Here are the most important things to see at MoMA.

-During your visit to New York's MoMa you can take the opportunity to have a coffee and relax in the museum's Sculpture Garden, an oasis in the middle of the city, designed by Philip Johnson in the 1950s.
+During your visit to MoMa New York you can take the opportunity to have a coffee and relax in the museum's Sculpture Garden, an oasis in the middle of the city, designed by Philip Johnson in the 1950s.